nagro2/rduinoscope_nick/README.md

  *- Some Arduino pin definitions are different from the main version
  *- Sound 3 notes at startup plus a warble if any startup errors

- Some time ago I stopped developing and using this code.
+ I used this version of rDuinoscope for around a year and had a lot of great observing sessions.
+However since then I stopped developing and using this code.
 The code runs well but may still have bugs.
 I am posting it in hopes that it will be helpful to others.